kubecost/poc-common-configurations/etl-federation-aggregator/README.md

   --from-file federated-store.yaml
 ```

-You can user the default Kubecost service account, or create a new dedicated service account.
+You can use the default Kubecost service account, or create a new dedicated service account.

-Option A: Using the default Kubecost service account:
+**Option A: Using the default Kubecost service account:**

 * Kubecost's default service account 'kubecost-cost-analyzer' is automatically created in the kubecost namespace upon installation.
 * This service account can be linked to an IAM Role via Annotation + IAM Trust Policy.

 Create an IAM Role in the same account as your primary cluster.
-In the Helm values for your Kubecost deployment, add the following section:
+In /primary-aggregator.yaml, add the following section:

 ```yaml
 serviceAccount: